 Sec.
 11-1. - Film and print production permits

-Please read the entire section on the Code of Ordinances for complete information.
+Please read the entire Code Section for complete information.

 Special Events Permit Application

 Except in the H-30 districts including H-30A, H-30B, and those portions of the H-30C District located west of Harding Avenue, the town manager or the manager's designee, shall have the authority within the town to issue, modify or revoke permits for film and print productions in accordance with criteria set forth in this section and the film and print regulations approved by separate resolution of the town commission.
 Print productions conducted within private property located in the H-30 districts including H-30A H-30B, and those portions of the H-30C district located west of Harding Avenue are permitted in accordance with criteria set forth in this section.

 (1) Unlawful without permit.
 Except for filming by individuals for personal or educational use, and "professional journalists" collecting, photographing, recording, or reporting "news," as such terms are defined in F.S. § 90.5015, it shall be unlawful to engage in film and print production activities on public property, residentially zoned (private) property, or in film and print activities that require any town services, without a film and print permit.